What Is Rational Emotive Behavior Therapy?

 Your therapist may help you with the emotional responses that can sprout from irrational beliefs in different ways.
 Part of your treatment might include practicing meditation and mindfulness exercises, writing your thoughts in a journal, or changing your lifestyle.
 The therapist may assign you homework to help change your beliefs, encourage you to utilize self-help techniques, and give feedback based on peer-reviewed studies or another helpful report.

 Nick has severe job-related stress, as he believes he will be fired every day, despite his performance.
-As a result of his fear, he is unable to stop obsessing over his work performance.
+As a result of his fear, he has poor job satisfaction and is unable to stop obsessing over his work performance.
 Eventually, he works so hard that it begins to impact his relationships, his daily life, and his mental health.

 Eventually, Nick is convinced that he is competent without doing the extra work that affects his stress levels and his relationships.
 From this understanding, he finds healing from his fears and irrational beliefs.